|1 1/2 fl oz||Bourbon whiskey|

 |1/2 fl oz||Orange Curaçao liqueur|

 |1/6 fl oz||Raspberry (framboise) sugar syrup|

 Difford's Guide remains free-to-use thanks to the support of the brands in green above.

 Delicately sweet with whiskey-laced rich zesty citrus, sweet berry fruit and a hint of aniseed smoothed and rounded by egg white.

-There are numerous versions of the Millionaire and above is adapted from a recipe in David Embury's 1948 The Fine Art of Mixing Drinks where he helpfully says, "in my opinion it is improved by the addition of a small quantity of lemon juice.
+Recipe adapted from a recipe in David Embury's 1948 The Fine Art of Mixing Drinks where he helpfully says, "in my opinion, it is improved by the addition of a small quantity of lemon juice.
 Two or three dashes of absinthe for each drink convert this cocktail into the Millionaire Royal."